Serpell Report: Effects

 Serpell himself suffered heavy criticism and personal attacks.
-According to his obituary, he was even 'harangued by the guard on his train home to Devon.'
+According to his obituary, he was 'harangued by the guard on his train home to Devon.'
 He found the personal criticism unfair.
 In his view, he had merely produced a report to answer a question put by a Minister and it was 'no fault of his that the question was not a sensible one'.
 Tam Dalyell later claimed that Serpell also regretted that he was asked to look at the issue of railway services solely in terms of economic impact, as this did not allow him to express his opinion that 'railway use was of service to the environment'.
 Nevertheless, his name became 'synonymous with cuts and closures'.

-The report was portrayed by rail supporters as a "second Beeching", was not taken up by the government, and did not result in any network changes.
-In the words of the railway historian Julian Holland, the report was simply 'quietly forgotten by the Conservative government.'
+The report was portrayed by some rail supporters (inaccurately) as a "second Beeching".
+None of its options (it made no recommendations) were taken up by the government, and it did not result in any network changes.
+In the words of the railway historian Julian Holland, the report was 'quietly forgotten by the Conservative government.'
 However, for a few years after the report, British Rail did 'quietly pursue the potential for bus substitution on selected routes' and some rationalisation of infrastructure continued.
-For some years afterwards the Conservative Government was accused by its opponents of implementing the report via stealth.
-Passenger numbers picked up through the mid and late eighties, reaching a 20-year high in 1988, and have continued to grow since.
-The report, and the hostile reaction to it, has been described as a 'turning point in the fortunes of the national rail network'.
+For some years afterwards, the Conservative Government was accused by its opponents of implementing the report via stealth.
+Passenger numbers picked up through the mid and late 1980s and continued to grow in the 21st century.
+The report, and the hostile reaction to it, was described in 2008 as a 'turning point in the fortunes of the national rail network'.

 The report also proved to be costly for Howell, who was dropped from the cabinet by Margaret Thatcher later in the year as a result of the fallout.